AlexRiveraU/reading-notes/read-06.md

 ### Things I want to know more about

-* I would like to know more about Big O Notation and how to use the Random Module in Python
+* I would like to know more about the LEGB rule and how to implement it correctly in Python.

 ---